 While acupuncture and herbs have both been proven to effectively treat allergic rhinitis and hay fever, researchers in the same study mentioned above found that the use of acupuncture in conjunction with herbal remedies was more effective treatment at treating the symptoms of allergic rhinitis than only using one or the other.
 What is perfectly clear, however, is that if you are suffering from allergies and hay fever, TCM will help you feel better.

-If you are suffering from allergic rhinitis or hay fever, and would like to try acupuncture and herbal remedies as a safe way of relieving your symptoms, or are interested in any other aspects of Traditional Chinese Medicine, book an appointment today by phoning (604)-260-2713 or clicking the button below.
+If you are suffering from allergic rhinitis or hay fever, and would like to try acupuncture and herbal remedies as a safe way of relieving your symptoms, or are interested in any other aspects of Traditional Chinese Medicine, book an appointment today by phoning (604)-260-2713 or visit our location today.